 - Research has not shown that recovery residences negatively affect the neighborhood in which they are located.
 Conversely, some recovery residences may provide benefits to their communities.

-The cost of a sober living home or halfway house can vary greatly depending on a few different factors:
+The cost of a sober living home or halfway house in Austin can vary greatly depending on a few different factors:

 - Type of recovery program

 Generally speaking, sober living residents usually have roommates and share living spaces with other people in recovery, so the cost of living is typically much lower than renting an apartment or house on your own.
 Additionally, things like furniture, kitchen appliances, washer and dryer, and Wi-Fi are provided for residents so there is no additional cost.

 For instance, we have seven different room options for residents at our men’s sober living apartment complex in Austin.